bryan-oliveira/simple-task-scheduler/README.md

 # Simple Task Scheduler

 This repository contains a REST web application written in Ruby on Rails that allows to schedule tasks.
-It was written for an interview in which 3 days were given to devise an application that
+It was written for an interview in which 3 days were given to devise a REST Task Scheduler application.

 ## Database creation and initialization